Once in a Lifetime (Talking Heads song): Lyrics

 Byrne improvised lines as if he were giving a sermon, with a call-and-response chorus like a preacher and congregation.
 His vocals are "half-spoken, half-sung", with lyrics about living in a "beautiful house" with a "beautiful wife" and a "large automobile".

-The Guardian writer Jack Malcolm suggested that the song can be read "as an art-pop rumination on the existential ticking time bomb of unchecked consumerism and advancing age".
+The Guardian writer Jack Malcolm suggested that "Once in a Lifetime" can be read "as an art-pop rumination on the existential ticking time bomb of unchecked consumerism and advancing age".
 According to the AllMusic critic Steve Huey, the lyrics address "the drudgery of living life according to social expectations, and pursuing commonly accepted trophies (a large automobile, beautiful house, beautiful wife)".
-Although the singer has these trophies, he questions whether they are real and how he acquired them, a kind of existential crisis.
+Although the narrator has these trophies, he questions whether they are real and how he acquired them, a kind of existential crisis.
+The Australian songwriter David Bridie connected the mentions of water in the gospel-like chorus to Harrison's "watery" synthesizer arpeggio.

-Byrne denied that the lyrics address yuppie greed and said the song was about the unconscious: "We operate half-awake or on autopilot and end up, whatever, with a house and family and job and everything else, and we haven't really stopped to ask ourselves, 'How did I get here?'"
-Eno observed that Byrne combined the "blood-and-thunder intonation of the preacher" with optimistic lyrics: "It's saying what a fantastic place we live in, let's celebrate it.
+Byrne denied that the lyrics address yuppie greed and said they were about the unconscious: "We operate half-awake or on autopilot and end up, whatever, with a house and family and job and everything else, and we haven't really stopped to ask ourselves, 'How did I get here?'"
+Eno said that Byrne combined the "blood-and-thunder intonation of the preacher" with optimistic lyrics: "It's saying what a fantastic place we live in, let's celebrate it.
 That was a radical thing to do when everyone was so miserable and grey!"

 Music video

 In the "Once in a Lifetime" music video, Byrne appears in a large, empty white room, dressed in a suit, bowtie and glasses.
-In the background, inserted via bluescreen, footage of religious rituals or multiple Byrnes appear.
+In the background, inserted via bluescreen, footage of religious rituals or multiple Byrnes appears.
 Byrne dances erratically, imitating the movements of the rituals and moving in "spasmic" full-body contortions.
-At the end of the video, a "normal" version of Byrne appears in a black room, dressed in a white, open-collared shirt without glasses.
+At the end of the video, a "normal" version of Byrne appears in a black room, dressed in a white open-collared shirt without glasses.

 The video was directed by Byrne and Toni Basil and choreographed by Basil.
-They studied archive footage of religious rituals from around the world, including footage of evangelists, African tribes, Japanese sects and people in trances, for Byrne to incorporate his performance.
-The televangelist Ernest Angley was another inspiration.
+They studied archive footage of rituals by groups including African tribes, Japanese sects, people in trances, and evangelists such as Ernest Angley.
+Byrne said he studied "the general phenomenon of religious ectsasy" and derived movements from them, making them into "a sort of spastic dance".
 According to Basil, "David kind of choreographed himself.
 I set up the camera, put him in front of it, and asked him to absorb those ideas.
-Then I left the room so he could be alone with himself.
-I came back, looked at the videotape, and we chose physical moves that worked with the music.
+Then I left the room so he could be alone with himself ...
 I just helped to stylize his moves a little."

 To emphasize Byrne's jerky movements, Basil used an "old-fashioned" zoom lens.
 The video was made on a low budget; Basil described it as "about as low-tech as you could get and still be broadcastable".
+Byrne wanted it to be a standalone artwork and to serve as more than a promotional product.